Snyder County, Pennsylvania: Utilities

 service to all 21 municipalities in Snyder County.

 Cable television service is provided by Service Electric Cablevision, Nittany Media, Inc., and Beaver Springs Community TV Association.

 High-speed Internet access is principally provided by Verizon, EvenLink, and Service Electric Cablevision.

-There are several restaurants featuring high speed wireless internet in Snyder County.
-Dunkin Donuts and Applebee's provide fee-based services provided by PenTeleData Unleashed.
-The White House Deli in MP Mills provides a free service.

 Economy

 Manufacturing since the year 2001 was faced with the largest loss in employment in Snyder County.
 The sector dealt with a loss of 427 jobs, or 7.2 percent of the employment in the industry.
 This made up a total of 36 percent of all county employment losses since 2001.
 Employment Report for Snyder County, Pennsylvania.
 U.S. Department of Labor.
 Bureau of Labor Statistics.